top of page

 Capacity is however limited, please sign up here if you wish to attend.

-Borislav Vukojević, Senior Teaching assistant and AI consultant, University of Banja Luka, Bosnia and Herzegovina
+-Borislav Vukojević, Senior Teaching assistant and AI consultant, University of Banja Luka, Bosnia and Herzegovina

 AI poses several major ethical challenges in both its usage and implications.
 This goes for all fields where it can be employed, but with particular importance in information and media spaces.
 How is the media sphere in Europe reacting to this challenge?
 Do we have the mechanisms to uphold journalistic standards which maintain readers' trust in a qualified and informed public debate?

-Eugenia Stamboliev, Media scholar and Philosopher of Technology, University of Vienna, Austria
+-Eugenia Stamboliev, Media scholar and Philosopher of Technology, University of Vienna, Austria

-Vincent Berthier, Head of Technology Desk, Reporters without Borders, France
+-Vincent Berthier, Head of Technology Desk, Reporters without Borders, France

-• Media and Diversity in the Age of Algorithm
+• Media and Diversity in the Age of Algorithm (14:50 - 15:55, Conference Room)

 This panel brings together academic and civil society organisations to discuss journalism’s role in serving the public interest in light of the wider societal implications of news algorithms.
 Algorithms aim to assist journalists in identifying potential resources for producing news stories, where the algorithms typically rank the news elements from various sources based on statistical analysis, e.g., outliers, trends, and correlations.
 Earlier studies have found that algorithms affect how different groups of society are included or excluded in the news, and inherent biases in commercialized search engines have been found to marginalize minority groups and reproduce inequalities.
 To understand the social and political impact of news algorithms, scholars have either looked at organizational factors that encourage/discourage the adoption of algorithmic journalism or have examined how stratification and institutional resources create patterns of asymmetry in service to the public.
 The session offers an overview of academic research projects on the subject and civil society organizations’ activities in this area of study.
 It will introduce the latest MDI publication “Media and Diversity in the Age of Algorithmic Curation”.